CasitaApp/Assignments/README.md

 * Other major companies in this domain are: Accredited, Avant, Upstart, Best Egg, LendingClub.

 ## Results
-* The Business Impact of this company translete to consumer become more financially educated while getting debt free.
+* The Business Impact of this company translate to consumer become more financially educated while getting debt free.
+Also this "Get paid to pay off your debt" can become the new trend in lending products
 *
-* Debbie still in the beta face improving their app based on a small group of users feedback.
+* Debbie still in the beta face improving their app software based on a small group of users feedback.
 Debbie Core Metric use:
   * Customer Acquisition Cost (the price you pay to convert lead into customers) to the app is $5
   * Cost Per Lead is $1.50
   * Convertion rate from the the waitlist growth around 30% of the folks offboard